semanticClimate/internship_sC/Daily_progress.md

 # My Daily Progress Log

+## **July 11, 2025 - Friday**
+### Tasks Completed Today:
+* Ran latest pygetpapers on my system, got an error and reported the error on git hub.
+* Showed my chapter's video in the meeting and got suggestions to make it better.

 ## **July 10, 2025 - Thursday**
 ### Tasks Completed Today:
 * Started with creating video for displaying it on FISCI event.